worldbank/rissk/README.md

 python main.py export_path=<export_path> output_file=<output_file> feature_score=true
 ```

-When this parameter is specified, RISSK will generate an additional CSV file alongside the main `output_file`.
-This file, bearing the suffix `_feature_score.csv`, contains the detailed feature scores for each interview.
+When this parameter is specified, RISSK will generate an additional CSV file alongside the main `output_file` with the suffix `_feature_score.csv`.
+It contains the detailed feature scores for each interview.
+For guidance on how to interpret each feature score, refer to [FEATURES_SCORES.md](FEATURES_SCORES.md).

 ## Excluding features